ben-ng/gaggle/README.md

 ### Atomic Increment

-Multile processes are simultaneously trying to increment the same value in a database that only supports "GET" and "SET" commands.
+Multiple processes are simultaneously trying to increment the same value in a database that only supports "GET" and "SET" commands.
 A situation like this might arise:

 ```
 Process A: